DrPariah/Monster-Hunter/MH/README.md

 # Monster Hunter: A modification file for Cataclysm: Dark Days Ahead

-Monster hunter(MH) is a challenging game about hunting down ferocious monstrosities, with vast weapon and armor in its arsenal combined with oddly refined gameplay mechanics.
+Monster hunter(`MH`) is a challenging game about hunting down ferocious monstrosities, with vast weapon and armor in its arsenal combined with oddly refined gameplay mechanics.
 I really though it could be a good twist for CDDA, so yeah...
 I just did.

 - This mod is heavily WIP and most features are not included!

-Visit the official [Monster Hunter](https://monsterhunter.fandom.com/wiki/Monster_Hunter_Wiki) if you're curious beyond expectation...
+Visit the official [`MH` wiki](https://monsterhunter.fandom.com/wiki/Monster_Hunter_Wiki) if you're curious beyond expectation...

 ***

 ## Monsters
-Most monsters from MH are bosses, and stays that way in CDDA.
+Most monsters from `MH` are bosses, and stays that way in CDDA.
 They have huge health points, varied damage resistance and boasts in combat abilities.

 Here are the list of monsters by category, and are sorted descending by their threat level: